- 1 Getting An Emotional Support Dog

 Yes technically you can and sure monkeys do server purposes but mainly they are useful for helping with day to day tasks rather than emotion problems.
 We would suggest a support dog if you are able bodied and don’t require the help around the house.

 Can I enter anywhere with my animal?

-Unfortunately not you don’t have the right to take your animals in any animal restricted areas the same rules do apply so worth checking that the place you will visit is animal friendly before you enter.
+Unfortunately not you don’t have the right to take your animals in any animal restricted areas the same rules do apply so worth checking that the place you will visit is animal-friendly before you enter.

 To be eligible for a service dog, an individual must:

-- Be at least 12 years of age unless service dog is needed for a child with autism if the child suffers with autism you can be eligible for support at the age of 6.
+- Be at least 12 years of age unless service dog is needed for a child with autism if the child suffers from autism you can be eligible for support at the age of 6.

 - Have a diagnosed physical disability, anxiety disorder such as PTSD, debilitating chronic illness, or neurological disorder affecting at least one limb.

 Do you have to pay a deposit for a service dog?

 This is one of those rules that some people will try and flaunt be aware of your rights.
 Due to the federal fair housing laws, landlords have to allow reasonable accommodation for people suffering with a disability so that means ramps for wheelchairs lifts etc Please check with the landlord first when it comes to your support pets the landlord still has the final say on if you allowed any kind of support pet in the property.

 Can hotels charge for a service dog?